LukeGrahamLandry/franca/devlog.md

   read_rle: don't call starts_with(one char) so much: 201 -> 110.
 - so much casting is super annoying. use u32 instead of f32 for size/pos. actually view_start can be negative so need i32. surprisingly also made compress faster: 1021 -> 739.
+- i want smooth scaling. keeping the scale used for texture as a power of two so its always a crispy integer number of texture pixels per cell (or inverse) feels most sane. texture for one power of two up and the shader can sample from that with the extra scale.
+  - spent far too long being confused because not confident about math when the problem was just that i wasn't update_buffer enough so was reading junk. what helped notice was debug mode to set other colour channels just by on texture coordinate so can see where you are.
+  - also helps with the extra pixel for smooth movement (because now oversized most of the time)
+  - oops too small a starting number in my dumb iteration to find a power of two when you zoom out a lot. ditto for loading TetrisOTCAMP.mc.
+- using f64 for the ui pos/scale for as long as possible fixes jitters with large sizes

 ## (May 26) life